Employability Award activities guide

 - External career mentoring programs

-Includes any conferences you have attended whether it be internal or external of the UQ community.
+Includes any conferences you have attended (2 days minimum), or presented at, whether it be internal or external of the UQ community.

 This may include your involvement as: